CodeYourFuture/Terminal-Coursework-Week1/README.md

 /MyDocuments/Scripts/
 ```

-You can run the script by typing
+You can run the script by typingc

 ```
 ./count_to_100.sh